The Good Wife: Conception

-Production team
+Production

 The series was created by Michelle and Robert King, who serve as executive producers and show runners.
 The pair had produced the short-lived legal drama In Justice that aired as a mid-season replacement in early 2006.
 The creators had previously worked extensively in feature films.
 Scott Free productions helped to finance The Good Wife and Ridley Scott, Tony Scott (until his death) and David W. Zucker are credited as executive producers.

 Executive producer Dee Johnson added television writing experience to the team.
 Charles McDougall directed the pilot episode and was the pilot's other executive producer.
 McDougall had previously enjoyed success as the director of the pilot for Desperate Housewives.
 All seven executive producers returned when a full series was ordered and they were joined by executive producer Brooke Kennedy.
 McDougall left the crew after directing and executive producing the second episode.
 The series is produced by Bernadette Caulfield who had previously worked on the HBO polygamy drama Big Love; co-producer Ron Binkowski added post production experience to the pilot and returned for the first season.

 Several new producers were added to the crew once CBS ordered a full season.
 Angela Amato Velez joined the crew as a consulting producer and writer bringing legal experience from her careers as a police officer and legal aid attorney and writing experience from the police dramas Third Watch and Southland.
 Todd Ellis Kessler, who had recently completed production on The Unit, and had previously worked on legal drama The Practice, joined the staff as a co-executive producer and writer.
 Ted Humphrey served as a supervising producer and writer and then as co-executive producer and writer.
 Corinne Brinkerhoff completed the production team as a writer and co-producer.
 Brinkerhoff had previously worked as a writer and story editor on Boston Legal.
 David W. Zucker is an executive producer on the show, having been nominated for four Primetime Emmys and one PGA Award.
 His credits included Judging Amy, The Pillars of the Earth, and Law Dogs.

+Julianna Margulies was also credited as a producer beginning with the third season in 2011.